badw-dh/CGLO/README.md

 ## Authors and Contributors

 The corpus was digitized under the direction of Dr. Adam Gitner with the following main contributors: Dr. Alessia Pezzella, Dr. Andrea Consalvi, Javier Agredo, and Bertold Carl Ammer.
+Dr. Franck Cinato provided invaluable guidance, including advice about the XML scheme, and the *CGL* table of contents.

 ## Curator